|Back to Back Issues Page|

 It makes you wonder what was stolen from his safe when he died in 1943 - and is it being used today?

 The UnacknowledgedMany things have remained unacknowledged only to give credit or blame to the wrong people or thing.
-And sometimes I wonder who in hell made up the story about the Reptilians being in charge of the world??

 I have watched his new movie titled "Unacknowledged" and it seems that there were some very famous people that were privy to this information for quite some time.